There are more than a thousand varieties of grapes used for wine making, so it’s not surprising there are many different types of red wine.

 Next time you find yourself stuck between merlot and cabernet, why not try a Malbec instead?

-Sweet and spicy food like pulled pork, brisket, and BBQ complement Malbec perfectly, not an easy task with demanding foods like these.
+Sweet and spicy food like pulled pork, brisket, and BBQ pair with Malbec perfectly, not an easy task with demanding foods like these.

 4) Pinot Noir